 If you have any questions about registration, please fill out the form below.

-- Orchestra experience for young musicians
+- String orchestra for young musicians with/without experience

 - Formal musical training

 - Performance opportunities in the community (Intermediate and Advanced groups)

 - Performance with the Carolina Philharmonic (May Season Finale)